 In southwestern Ontario, foxsnakes have been able to endure in a heavily modified landscape and will use building foundations, drainage ditches, hedgerows, old wells and so on.
 In this region, nesting sites often consist of old piles of rotten leaves, wood chips and compost.
 These snakes avoid agricultural fields.

-To view an interactive map of the known ranges of eastern foxsnakes in Ontario.
+View an interactive map of the known ranges of eastern foxsnakes in Ontario.

-Although less arboreal than other snakes in their genus, foxsnakes can climb trees and have been found up to 10 metres above the ground.
+Although less arboreal than other snakes in their genus, foxsnakes can climb trees and have been found several metres above the ground.
 They are also excellent swimmers, and eastern foxsnakes in the eastern Georgian Bay population are highly aquatic, regularly swimming many kilometres through open water as they move from island to island.
 Foxsnakes eat mainly small mammals, as well as birds’ eggs or young birds.
 If disturbed, these snakes rarely bite but will vibrate their tail.

 Threats and Trends